FRAMED is a non profit organization offering monthly cultural events, combining a live music performance with an art exhibition.

-While presented in English, past events in the FRAMED series have featured a wealth of languages, among them Hebrew, German, Arabic, Spanish, Japanese and Dutch.
+While the events are presented in English, they feature a wealth of languages, among them Hebrew, German, Arabic, Spanish, Japanese and Dutch.
 A multi-lingual discourse is at the core of our project, as we’d like to reach out to myriad cultures – in the sense of spoken languages but no less as pertains musical expression and artistic practices.
-Rather than an obstacle, we see diversity is a pathway to greater contact and communication.
+Rather than an obstacle, we see diversity as a pathway to greater contact and communication.

 Yael Nachshon Levin, 38, born in Israel and lives in Berlin since 2016.
 Yael graduated from the New School University of Music – Jazz Vocal Program in NYC.

 Yael is a singer, composer, music teacher, journalist (Berliner Zeitung) and producer.
-Yael is the initiator, manager and musical curator of FRAMED.
+Yael is the initiator, manager and artistic director of FRAMED.